 - May not be suitable for extremely dry skin

-A moisturizer that doubles as a primer is what every girl needs to make her life easier.
-This non-comedogenic primer is your one-stop-solution for moisturizing, mattifying, and minimizing pores.
+A moisturizer that doubles as makeup primer is what every girl needs to make her life easier.
+This non-comedogenic primer is your one-stop-solution for moisturizing, mattifying, and minimizing the appearance of pores.
 Slide this bottle into your bag, and you won’t need to splurge on multiple skincare products for your face.
-It is blessed with acne-fighting ingredients like salicylic and lactic acids, cinnamon, tea tree oil, witch hazel, pine tree extract, and lemon peel.
+This acne-fighting primer is blessed with ingredients like salicylic and lactic acids, cinnamon, tea tree oil, witch hazel, pine tree extract, and lemon peel.
+It is also infused with copper and peptides that help boost the growth of anti-aging building blocks of the skin like collagen and elastin.
 It is ideal for oily and acne-prone skin as it controls the production of sebum, which is a mixture of lipids that make your skin extremely oily.
-Give this moisturizer cum primer a try, and you’ll never want to run out of it.
+However, the brand still recommends a patch test on a small area to avoid potential reactions.
+Give this moisturizer cum water-based primer a try, and you’ll never want to run out of it.

 - Restores pH balance